 Drain the peach juice into a fermentation vessle, and then use water to wash the peach pulp to remove the last bits of sugar and peach juice.
 Pour the water through a fine mesh strainer and fill the fermenter to about 3/4 full, leaving space for the remaining ingredients.

-Brew a cup of strong black tea, remove the tea bag and add the brewed black tea into the fermenter.
+Brew a cup of strong black tea, remove the tea bag and add about 1/2 cup of the strongly brewed black tea into the fermenter.

-Add 1/4 cup of lemon juice into the fermenter.
+Add 2 tbsp of lemon juice into the fermenter.

 Open the yeast packet and allow it to bloom in about 1/4 cup of luke-warm water for 5 to 10 minutes.
 Add the yeast into the fermenter.

 Add water to fill the fermenter to within a few inches of the top.
 Cap with a rubber stopper and give the whole thing a shake, careful not to drop it.
 Or, for the more conservative, use the handle of a long kitchen spoon to stir it up.

 Cap with an airlock and allow the mixture to ferment for about 6 weeks.
 It may finish and clarify sooner, depending on your local temperature.
 If the airlock clogs with peach pulp, pull it off and clean it out before re-attaching it.
 This shouldn't be an issue if you've filtered the pulp through a fine mesh strainer.